 Ans.
-The use of drama /play/theater has been used over the course of history from the time of Aristotle, who believed that theater provided people a way to release emotions, right to the beginning of the progressive movement in education, where emphasis was placed upon “doing” rather than memorizing.
-Integrating drama helps children in various ways.
-Using plays with children can:
+Drama / drama / theater was used during the history of Aristotle, who believed that the theater provided a way for people to release emotions, for the onset of progressive movement in education where emphasis was placed Instead of remembering “tax” Integrating drama helps children in various ways.
+Kids can use plays with:

 • Improve their reading and speaking skills

 • Encourage creativity